MicrosoftDocs/globalization/globalization/methodology/roles-and-responsibilities.md

 ---
 title: Roles and responsibilities
 description: All members of a product team have roles and responsibilities with respect to globalization and localization.
-This article describes a role framework to help understand the jobs to be done.
+This article describes a role framework to help understand the work to be done.
 ---

 # Roles and responsibilities

-As with all aspects of product development, a role framework is useful for understanding the jobs to be done for localization.
+As with all aspects of product development, a role framework is useful for understanding the work to be done for localization.
 A large organization may have specialists that fulfill each of these specific roles.
 In a small organization, individuals may cover more of the roles described here.

-Not everyone needs to be an expert.
+Not everyone needs to be an expert, but everyone should have some awareness of internationalization basics.
 In a larger team, you can use the use the "champion" concept: individuals become champions for a particular area and develop expertise.
+The champion is the local expert in a subject, acting as a resource for the rest of the team.
-To develop depth in a team, trade off the champions role over time, where each champion steps back from a front line role, to take a mentor role for the next champion.
+To develop depth in a team, trade off the champion role over time, where each champion steps back from a front line role and mentors the next champion.

-To establish this framework, we define two areas of work in the internationalization pipeline:

-* **upstream** tasks at the source level
-* **downstream** tasks for localization target locales

-## Upstream  roles
+## Source roles

+The roles and responsibilities at source set the stage for doing actual localization..

 * architect
 * designer